-During a final meeting including a presentation, the results are explained, and the recommended measures are discussed in detail.
+Final meeting (optional): At a final meeting, the results are presented and the findings and measures are explained in detail.

-A penetration test is important to verify the security of applications, IT systems, networks and much By simulating attack scenarios, potential vulnerabilities and security weaknesses are identified before they can be exploited by malicious hackers.
-This enables companies to implement targeted security measures, improve their cyber resilience and minimize risks.
+A penetration test is important to verify the security of applications, IT systems, networks and much more.
+By simulating attack scenarios, potential vulnerabilities and security gaps are identified before they are exploited by malicious hackers.
+This enables companies to implement targeted security measures, improve their cyber resilience, and minimize risks.

 A penetration test usually involves several steps.
-After defining the system that is to be tested and after the project kick-off, the first step is a comprehensive analysis of the infrastructure to be tested to identify potential points of attack.
-Then, various techniques and tools are used to find vulnerabilities.
-The results are documented and summarized in a report.
-The final report contains the identified vulnerabilities, their risk assessments, and the recommendations for measures to be taken.
+After defining the system that is to be tested and kicking off the project, a comprehensive analysis of the test object and surrounding infrastructure is first carried out to identify potential points of attack.
+This is followed by the use of various tools and techniques to find any vulnerabilities.
+The results are validated, documented and summarized in a report.
+The final report contains the identified vulnerabilities, their risk assessments and recommendations for improvement measures.

-The frequency of penetration testing depends on various factors, such as the type of infrastructure, the size of the company and the changing overall threat landscape.
-Generally, it is recommended to perform penetration tests on a regular basis to identify new vulnerabilities and ensure that security measures have been implemented effectively.
-It is recommended to perform a pentest of critical systems at least once a year or when there are significant changes in the infrastructure.
+The frequency of penetration testing depends on various factors, such as the type of infrastructure, the size of the organization and the changing threat landscape.
+Generally, it is recommended to perform penetration tests on a regular basis to identify new vulnerabilities and to ensure that security measures are being implemented effectively.
+For critical systems, it is recommended to perform a pentest at least once a year or when significant changes are made to the infrastructure.

-Simply put, a penetration test is the finding of weaknesses and red teaming is the exploitation of weaknesses.
+Put simply, a penetration test is about finding weaknesses and red teaming is about exploiting weaknesses.
 In addition, penetration tests are usually limited to technical vulnerabilities, whereas red teaming also involves organizational vulnerabilities.
 For more information, see our blog article «The Differences Between Penetration Test and Red Teaming».